haemie/wordcloud/README.md

 ## Todo mayhaps:

-- wrap bubble into shape
+- wrap bubble into shape <a href="https://css-tricks.com/using-css-to-set-text-inside-a-circle/">refrence1</a> and <a href="https://devdojo.com/temani-afif/wrapping-text-inside-a-circular-shape"> reference2 </a>
 - improve transitions maybe more bouncy
 - maybe bar graph/pie chart